TABLE SALT VS PINK SALT

 - Is composed of 97.5% sodium chloride and 2.5% additives.

-- So it has a greater percentage of sodium, with additives making up the rest
+- So it has a greater percentage of sodium, with the remainder comprised of additives

 - It is heavily processed